praw-dev/asyncpraw/docs/tutorials/reply_bot.rst

             # do something with a matched submission
             break

-String comparison in python is case sensitive.
+String comparison in Python is case sensitive.
 As a result, we only compare a normalized version of the title to our lower-case question phrases.
 In this case, "normalized" means only lower-case.